 In practical terms this means that applicants must show that they have considered the sustainability of the planet when planning and in the delivery of the project for which they are asking for funding.
 For example: public or shared transport to venues, recycled materials, wood from sustainable forests, recycling waste, minimum use of plastics or oil based products.

 In addition there is a further annual donation of £6,000 which has broader criteria and can be used for:

 The following activities cannot be supported by the fund:

 Requests for funds are accepted from:

 All applications must be not for profit and must not benefit a specific individual.

 Applicants must have a bank account in the name of the group/organisation.

 For further information please contact the fund administrator by email at email@example.com

-Decisions are made by a fund panel made up of representatives from the following organisations:
+Decisions on how the money is spent are made by a Fund panel made up of seven people as follows:

-For guidance on how to access an online application form download the 'Accessing and submitting your application' guide from the table below,
+For guidance on how to access the online application form please download the ‘Accessing and submitting your application’ guide from the table below.

 For guidance on how to complete the online application form download ‘Online Application Form Guidelines 2017’ from the table below.